weaveworks/weave-gitops-enterprise/docs/releasing.md

 If the previous release was an `rc.x` release, add notes from its release notes.

-Notify your Product Manager at this stage that the release notes are available.
-They will combine with content from the product newsletter to update the website **after** the release.
+Review and combine the release notes with content from the product newsletter to update the website **after**.
+Publish the release notes.

 #### The https://docs.gitops.weave.works/ Enterprise releases page